KovaForge/deeds/README.md

 ## First-Time Use

-1. Visit the **Settings** page and enter a parent email.
-The API will create or re-link the parent and cache the id locally.
+1. Visit the **Quick Start** page to create a parent, add a child, add a deed type, log a deed, redeem points, and view balance from one screen.
-2. Optional: paste an OpenAI API key to enable the **Ask ChatGPT for points** button on the child detail page.
+2. Optional: paste an OpenAI API key in **Settings** to enable the **Ask ChatGPT for points** button on the child detail page.
 Keys stay in browser local storage only.
-3. Head to **Children** to add child profiles, then **Deed Types** to define reusable positive or negative deeds.
+3. Head to **Children** to manage children, then **Deed Types** to define reusable deeds.
 4. Open a child profile to log deeds, delete mistakes, trigger redemptions, and view balance history.

 ## REST API Summary